-The film was successful upon its release, as it saved New Line Cinema from bankruptcy and introduced world to the dream stalking Freddy Krueger, who would return many times since
+The film was successful upon release; it saved New Line Cinema, then a struggling a foreign/indie film distributor, from bankruptcy and introduced the world to the dream-stalking Freddy Krueger, who would return many times since.

 - Alcoholic Parent: Nancy's mother.
 She isn't the abusive sort; once, she slaps Nancy after Nancy calls her out on her booze habit, but she immediately regrets it.

 - All Just a Dream: Zig-zagged at the end of the film.
 Nancy defeats Freddy when she realizes that all the events that transpired over the last few days were a prolonged nightmare.
 She wishes Freddy were gone, and walks outside, where it's a sunny day, her family and friends are fine, and she's about to go to school.
 Then Freddy takes control of the world again.
 It's not at all clear however exactly what is happening, whether this is a dream or reality, who is dreaming, or whether Freddy was real or not.

 - And Starring: Johnny Depp's name is preceded by "and introducing", as it was his very first film appearance.

 - Answers to the Name of God: Freddy sort-of pulls this on Tina in their second meeting.Tina: Please, God...

 Freddy: *brandishing his glove* This...is God.

 - The Bad Guy Wins: Nancy seemly defeats Freddy, only for it to turn out that Freddy is still alive and the movie ends with him killing her mom.

 - Barrier-Busting Blow: At the end, Freddy smashes through the window in the door and drags Nancy's mother through it.